alexwlchan/alexwlchan.net/src/plumbers-guide-to-git/2-blobs-and-trees.md

 In a porcelain Git workflow, you add files to the index with `git add`, then take a snapshot of the index with `git commit`.
 With plumbing, there are several extra steps.

-We can save a file to the index with the [update-index command][updateidx]:
+We can save a file to the index with the [update-index command][git-update-index]:

 ```console
 $ git update-index --add animals.txt